 Anything else?
 Other ways to contact us

 SDR was first developed in 1898, but has become more popular over the last 30 years as techniques have advanced.
 It's a neurosurgical procedure aimed at reducing spasticity (tight and stiff muscle tone) in the lower limbs.
 It's most commonly used for children with spastic diplegia (two limbs affected) which accounts for 25 to 30% of children born with cerebral palsy.

 The surgery aims to:

 In the UK, the National Institute of Clinical Excellence (NICE) has issued guidance demonstrating that SDR is most effective for children between 4 and 10 years of age.
 In America the surgery may be performed on younger children.

 In general, SDR in the UK is not possible when the following are present:

 Like any medical procedure, SDR can carry risks and will not suit all children with cerebral palsy.
 Some will benefit and some may see no benefit or even experience deterioration in their condition.
 You should always discuss potential risks and side-effects with your child's neurosurgeon.

 Permanent complications are rare, but risks include:

 Since 1988, Selective Dorsal Rhizotomy (SDR) has been available through the orthopaedic team at the Robert Jones and Agnes Hunt Hospital in Oswestry.
 The technique practised here is via a multi-level approach.

 Since 2011, a number of British paediatric neurosurgery centres have started offering SDR surgery through the single-level approach.
 Some cases have been NHS-funded, others self-funded through the NHS hospital treatment top-up scheme.

 Until recently NHS England had withdrawn funding for SDR surgery whilst it examined its effectiveness.
-There will be a trial of 120 children who meet specific criteria for the surgery.
-Results will be monitored and assessed.
-The trial will lead to a decision on future NHS funding for the procedure.
+A final report is due in Autumn 2018.
+This will lead to a decision on future NHS funding for the procedure.
 It's thought that specialist centres will be designated under the Commissioning Through Evaluation scheme.
 This scheme will fund centres to undertake SDR with selected children to gather detailed information about clinical outcomes.